Bigsam08/AirBnB_clone_v4/README.md

 Second part of Airbnb: Joann Vuong
 ## License
-Public Domain.
+iPublic Domain.
 No copy write protection.

+Adding my own web dynamic to this